CsabaDu/CsabaDu.DynamicTestData/README.md

 }
 ```

+You can youe this dynamic data source class initialized either with `ArgsCode.Instance` or `ArgsCode.Properties` in any test framework.
+You will find examples for one approach each yet.
+However, NUnit will display the test case as desired just with `ArgsCode.Instance` injection.

 <a href="#top" class="top-link">↑ Back to top</a>

 ### Usage in MSTest

+MSTest sample codes are incidentally based on TestData properties' object array.

 You can assert the valid parameters in MSTest framework with the following method: